-To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works together with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS or the Service).
-The Service allows individuals to apply for a Nationally Coordinated Criminal History Check, which is commonly referred to as a police check.
+To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS).
+The Service allows people to apply for a Nationally Coordinated Criminal History Check (check).

 - recruitment, job applications and pre-employment screening

 You have a requirement to obtain a check to assist an organisation make a decision about your suitability.

 - To submit a check, you need to contact an ACIC accredited body or an Australian police agency who can submit a police check on your behalf.

 - You need to complete the accredited body or police agency’s application form; this application might be on-line or in paper form.
 You must consent to the check being done—known as ‘informed consent’.

 - With the completed application form and informed consent, you will provide your identity documents to the accredited body or policy agency.
 You must follow a linkage process to establish your identity.